 The decrease in salmonellosis notification rate in the period 2020-2021 may be explained by COVID-19 pandemic and is compatible with other European countries' data [3].
 Lockdowns and measures related to closure of restaurants and other social events or mass gatherings may have reduced population exposure to risk factors associated with the occurrence of the disease.
 In addition, other non-pharmaceutical mitigation measures may have resulted in this decrease.

-Moreover, people may not have visited healthcare facilities due to the fear of contracting COVID-19.
-Additionally, the laboratory testing for the diagnosis of the disease may have decreased and at the same time the under-reporting of salmonellosis in the Mandatory Notification System increased [5].
+Moreover, people may not have visited healthcare facilities due to the fear of contracting COVID-19 and the laboratory testing for the diagnosis of the disease may have decreased.